ecupaio/dcgffl/_power-rankings/week-5-power-rankings.md

 - team: _teams/s22-gold.md
   record: 3-2
   text: |-
-    We thought this team was here for a good time, not a long time.
-From the lateness due to hangovers, to Keaton running over to the BBQ mid-game to get a snack instead of a sack, we don't get it but this team somehow keeps winning.
+    This team seems to be here for a good time, not a long time.
+Between players being tardy due to hangovers and Keaton running over to the BBQ mid-game to get a snack instead of a sack, it’s shocking they keep winning.
+Drunk, hungry and winning is the new motto and are we mad at it?
+Probably not, unless you’re the team that lost, Gaystar Royalco.

     ![Idgaf GIFs - Get the best GIF on GIPHY](https://media1.giphy.com/media/l0ExnkHnZ3lYzHbnG/giphy.gif)
 - team: _teams/s22-royal-blue.md